raffienficiaud/ansible-django-webapp-deployment-role/README.md

 Example Playbook
 ----------------

-* Create an inventory entry, for instance for the `code_doc` project, like this:
+* Create an inventory entry, for instance for the `code_doc` project (located here: https://bitbucket.org/renficiaud/code_doc), like this:

       [code_doc-production]
       prodserver.my.localnet # indicates where the production of code_doc will go